jbyrnejfd/krivaten-wordpress/README.md

-#Viral Bootstrap#
+#Krivaten#
-This is a Wordpress theme I built using various libraries I've grown quite font of in my experience.
+This is a Wordpress theme I built using various libraries I've grown quite fond of in my experience.

-This theme was largely built to suit my particular workflow, but if you by chance use the same set up I do (Or want to adopt it), then you will likely love this theme.
+It was largely built to suit my particular workflow, but if you by chance use the same set up I do (Or want to adopt it), then you will likely love this theme.
 So enjoy it.

 ##Features##
 * Swipable mobile nav drawer using [touchSwipe](https://github.com/mattbryson/TouchSwipe-Jquery-Plugin)